The last death eaters

 -In a brothel. » Severus almost spilled his tea.

--And your… Mother? » he hardly dared asking.
-The young woman dropped her gaze.
+-And your… Mother? » The young woman dropped her gaze.

 -Needless to say, she was one of the courtesans.
 She’s dead, now. »